 A customer had a business objective of replacing their Repete brand of batching and pelleting control system.
 They wanted to upgrade and automate batching and mixer control, as well as pelleting, with a state-of-the-art and modern control and automation system.
 Their objective was to improve efficiency and operation effectiveness.
 Sterling Systems & Controls listened to the end customer and then discussed and proposed a solution custom engineered to their specific requirements.

-For replacing Repete brand batching and pelleting control, Sterling Systems proposed and engineered an automated feed mill control system using a server computer running virtual machines and a PLC based on their process flow explanation and flow diagram.
+For replacing Repete brand batching and pelleting control, Sterling Systems proposed and engineered an automated feed mill control system using a server computer running virtual machines and a PLC based on the customer process flow explanation and flow diagram.
 Areas to be automated included Batching/Mixing (major ingredients and liquids) with routing to pelleting and bagging, pelleting control system with routing to bulk loadout and bagging, and future expansion capability for grain/commodity/ingredient transfer system to bins, hammer mill grinding and automatic loadout.
 These goals were as set and discussed between customer and Sterling Systems in replacing Repete brand batching and pelleting control automated system.

 The final design custom engineered by Sterling Systems included the following areas:

 - Pelleting System